LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ```

 ### Spanned Types
 A spanned type is a composite type.
-It consists of a fundamental type, and a multi-dimensional-span(mdspan) type.
+It always consists of a fundamental type, and a multi-dimensional-span(mdspan) type.
+However, interestingly, the *mdspan* could be manipulated alone.

 #### Partial-Typing: **mdspan**
 Unlike most type systems, *mdspan*, though comes as an partial entity for typing, can be defined alone.
 Such design is based on the oberservation that loop tiling/blocking cares nothing but the shape of multiple dimension data.
-Therefore, Choreo make *mdspan* a partial-type to make the daily work easy.
-In addition, it also makes the *mdspan* a part of type to allow more type checking to happen, which is likely to reduce possiblity of code error as early (ahead of execution, sometimes) as possble.
+Therefore, Choreo allows programmers to manipulate *mdspan* regardless the fundanmental types associated to make the daily work easy.
+Meanwhile, it still makes the *mdspan* a part of type to allow more type checking to happen.
+In this way, it expects to reveal code errors as early (ahead of execution, when applies) as possble.

 To define a mdspan, simply use '[' and ']' to enclose the integer dimension values.
 I.e.
 ```